Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 A tantrum is commonly used to describe milder outbursts during which a child still retains some measure of control over their behavior.
 Typically, denying something the child wants causes frustration, and the child uses the behavior to get what they want.
 They often end as suddenly as they start.

 Self-regulation is the underlying reason why some kids have meltdowns and others don’t.
 Some kids are inherently better at managing and modulating sensory input, frustrations, and emotions.
-A stressed brain is a big part of it and that is why calming the brain is so important for future development.
+A stressed brain is a big part of it, and that is why calming the brain is so important for future development.

 Some children can more easily put words to their emotions and react to stimuli in a healthier way.
-An some children have biological or neurological issues that make it harder for them to self-regulate.
+And some children have biological or neurological issues that make it harder for them to self-regulate.

 What is an Emotional Meltdown?